naftalysh/concurency-controller/README.md

 **The "concurency-controller" is a Go based concurrent requests controller, consisting of three controllers: Load Controller, Infinite Load Controller, and Spike Load Controller.**

-- The **Load Controller** takes two arguments: `MAX_REQ` (the number of requests to be made) and `BATCHES` (the number of threads to execute). **The `RPS` is calculated by dividing `MAX_REQ` by `BATCHES` and the controller makes a number of concurrent requests each second equal to the RPS, until `MAX_REQ` has been made.**
+- The **Batch Controller** takes two arguments: `MAX_REQ` (the number of requests to be made) and `BATCHES` (the number of threads to execute). **The `RPS` is calculated by dividing `MAX_REQ` by `BATCHES` and the controller makes a number of concurrent requests each second equal to the RPS, until `MAX_REQ` has been made.**

-- The **Infinite Load Controller** takes two arguments: `timeout` and `RPS`. **It will continuously make concurrent requests based on the set RPS until the timeout is reached.**
+- The **Infinite Controller** takes two arguments: `timeout` and `RPS`. **It will continuously make concurrent requests based on the set RPS until the timeout is reached.**

-- The **Spike Load Controller** takes three arguments: `timeout`, `maxRPS`, and `errorThresholdrate`. **It starts making requests based on a minimum `RPS` of 1, and if the previous 10 requests are error-free, it will increase the `RPS by a factor of 2`.
+- The **Spike Controller** takes three arguments: `timeout`, `maxRPS`, and `errorThresholdrate`. **It starts making requests based on a minimum `RPS` of 1, and if the previous 10 requests are error-free, it will increase the `RPS by a factor of 2`.
 If there are errors, the error rate will be checked, and if it crosses the threshold, the RPS will be decremented to the previously worked RPS.**

 - Each of the three controllers in the "concurency-controller" repo also takes an optional argument, which is the URL for a running instance of [perf-monitoring](https://github.com/redhat-appstudio-qe/perf-monitoring), a part of the monitoring stack that ingests the metrics captured by these three controllers.
 If you do not want to use the monitoring, simply leave the argument as an empty string.

-**Each of the controllers has its own functions for execution, i.e  `ConcurrentlyExecute` for LoadController, `ConcurrentlyExecuteInfinite` for InfiniteLoadController, and `ConcurrentlyExecuteSpike` for SpikeLoadController.** These functions return a result array of type `Results`, which is a struct that contains the following fields:
+**Each of the controllers has its own functions for execution, i.e  `ConcurrentlyExecute` for BatchController, `ConcurrentlyExecuteInfinite` for InfiniteController, and `ConcurrentlyExecuteSpike` for SpikeController.** These functions return a result array of type `Results`, which is a struct that contains the following fields:

 - **Latency**: the time duration of the request
 - **RPS**: the number of requests made per second